RichardAth/Projects/BigIntCalculator/readme.txt

 FACTORIZATION

+The BigInteger structure was turned into a C++ class and various operators were overloaded to work with with BigIntegers.
+Wherever possible, BigInteger function calls have been replaced with statements using arithmetic or comparison operators.

 As mentioned above it uses algorithms ECM and SIQS.

 The factoriser is essentially DAs program, with an interface function that converts